DnV1eX/EnumOptionSet/README.md

 }
 ```
 > [!NOTE]
-> The raw values of overflowed options are set to zero and these options are ignored.
+> In case of ignoring overflow, raw values that exceed the type capacity are set to zero, thereby excluding the corresponding options from the set.

 ## Other goodies
 The macro generates easy to read `description` and `debugDescription` properties: